 But Beatty's public humiliation did something about me.
-I witnessed firsthand prejudice, difference and fear commingle to form an elixir of cruelty, and that elixir's shelf life extended by cowardice.
+I witnessed firsthand an elixir made up of prejudice, difference and fear and that elixir's shelf life extended by cowardice, mine.
 I saw who we are.

 The last time I saw Beatty, I was sitting on the porch of our ratty little rental on Marion St., less than a block from MHS.
 It was the last day of school, and Beatty was trudging past the house on his long, long walk back home.